School of Medical Imaging

 The school upholds strict standards of clinical excellence and professionalism for its students.
 In order for a student to be eligible for graduation, they must demonstrate satisfactory completion of all didactic and clinical course work requirements.
 Students will be required to pass a comprehensive exam at the completion of the senior year.
 The exam must be satisfactorily completed in order to graduate from the program.

 Students who complete BS degree requirements through Marshall University will be granted a Bachelor of Science in Medical Imaging degree once the applicant has fulfilled all requirements from the School of Medical Imaging.
-The required courses are listed under the Admission hyperlink to the right.
+The required courses are listed under the Application Procedures link here.